 Special equipment: two 8-inch round cake pans

-For the cake: Preheat the oven to 350 degrees F. Lightly grease and flour two 8-inch round cake pans.
+Preheat the oven to 350 degrees F. Line the bottoms of two 8-inch round cake pans with parchment paper.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.

 Recipe courtesy of Cake Man Ron